Alcovy River

 The Alcovy River (pronunciation: al-CO-vee) is a 69 mi tributary of the Ocmulgee River in north-central Georgia in the United States.
 It is part of the watershed of the Altamaha River, which flows to the Atlantic Ocean.
+It was known prior to the twentieth century as the Ulcofauhatchee River from the Muscogee orko ofv hvcce meaning 'paw-paw river'.

 Course

 The Alcovy River rises in eastern Gwinnett County, 5 mi northeast of Lawrenceville, and flows generally south through Walton, Newton and Jasper counties.
 It defines portions of the boundary between Newton and Jasper counties.
-It joins the Yellow River and South River to form the Ocmulgee River at Lake Jackson, a reservoir formed by a dam on the Ocmulgee.
+It joins the Yellow River and South River to form the Ocmulgee River at Jackson Lake, a reservoir formed by a dam on the Ocmulgee.
 North of I-20, the Alcovy River becomes a lowland swamp for about 4 mi before resuming the nature of a Piedmont stream.
 The lowland area contains an ecological rarity: the tupelo gum tree.

 Fishing

 Largemouth bass, crappie, red breast, bluegill, and channel catfish inhabit the Alcovy.